-Located in lower Manhattan, SoHo is situated south of Houston Street, which is how the neighborhood got its name.
+SoHo is located south of Houston Street; which is how the neighborhood got its name.
 Chinatown sits along SoHo’s southern boundary of Canal Street with Crosby Street and Sixth Avenue as the eastern and western borders, respectively.

-In the mid-19th century, this area began to thrive thanks to the development of luxury commercial real estate on nearby Broadway like Tiffany & Co. and Chanel.
+In the mid-19th century; this area began to thrive thanks to the development of luxury commercial real estate nearby Broadway, like Tiffany & Co. and Chanel.
 These elite stores drew in other industries, and soon elite retail storefronts faded, and the whole area was overtaken by industrial development, mainly textile production.

 Things to do

 The main attraction of SoHo is its abundant shopping and dining.
 From high-end designer stores like Prada and Celine to affordable chain retailers like Topshop and H&M; SoHo is brimming with world-class retail storefronts.
 Also filling SoHo’s commercial spaces are many of the city’s most famous restaurants including Balthazar; Dominique Ansel Bakery, and The Butcher’s Daughter.

 SoHo is also home to several world-renowned museums.
 The New York City Tenement Museum preserves the history of lower Manhattan’s storied history; while the nearby New Museum features rotating modern art exhibits and installations.